Clemapfel/jluna/docs/manual.md

 auto& task = ThreadPool::create<void>(lambda); // <void> specified manually
 ```

-`jluna` now knows to implicitely bind the lambda to a `std::function<void()>` and the above code will compile and work just as expected.
+jluna now knows to implicitely bind the lambda to a `std::function<void()>` and the above code will compile and work just as expected.

 #### Do **NOT** use `@threadcall`

 Lastly, a warning: Julia has a macro called `@threadcall`, which purports to simply execute a `ccall` in a new thread.
 Internally, it actually uses the libuv thread pool for this, not the native Julia thread pool.
 Because the C-API is seemingly hardcoded to segfault any attempt at accessing the Julia state through any non-master C-side thread, using `@threadcall` to call arbitrary code also segfaults.
 Because of this, it is not recommended to use `@threadcall` in any circumstances.
-Instead, call `ccall` from within a proper `Base.Task`, or use `jluna`s thread pool to execute C-side code.
+Instead, call `ccall` from within a proper `Base.Task`, or use jlunas thread pool to execute C-side code.

 ---

 ## Performance Optimization

-In this section, we will investigate `jluna`s performance, analyzing benchmark results and explaining why certain things are faster than others.
+In this section, we will investigate jlunas performance, analyzing benchmark results and explaining why certain things are faster than others.
 Hopefully this will educate users on how they can achieve the best performance themslef.

 (this section is not yet complete.)